mesosphere/kudo-spark-operator/README.md

 kubectl describe sparkapplication mock-task-runner
 ```

-To get started with your app monitoring, please, see also [MONITORING.md](MONITORING.md)
+To get started with your app monitoring, please, see also [monitoring documentation](kudo-operator/docs/latest/monitoring.md)

 ###  MKE cluster provisioning